Christian Living Lessons from Golf

 Golf ball

-Blessed is the one who perseveres under trial because, having stood the test, that person will receive the crown of life that the Lord has promised to those who love Him… We count as blessed those who have persevered.
-You have heard of Job’s perseverance and have seen what the Lord finally brought about.
+Blessed is the one who perseveres under trial because, having stood the test, that person will receive the crown of life that the Lord has promised to those who love Him… You have heard of Job’s perseverance and have seen what the Lord finally brought about.
 The Lord is full of compassion and mercy.
 (James 1:12, 5:11)

-It was sunny today in Houston today with a high of 90 degrees.
+It was sunny today in Houston with a high of 90 degrees.
 I drove passed people playing golf and remembered Jim Sheard.
 Jim is the author of Beyond the Score: Relationship Keys for Golf and Life.
-I haven’t played golf for many years and was a duffer at best, but I like Jim’s practical wisdom and have adapted and expanded on some of his thoughts.
+I haven’t played golf for many years and was a duffer at best, but I like Jim’s practical wisdom and have adapted and expanded on some of his thoughts and added Scriptures.
 Jim uses the game of golf as a metaphor to describe lessons on following Jesus.
 Here are a few:

 1. You do not always win.
 Failure is inevitable in golf and in life.
 Michael Jordan stated, “I’ve missed more than 9000 shots in my career.
 I’ve lost almost 300 games.
-26 times, I’ve been trusted to take the game winning shot and missed.
+26 times, I’ve been trusted to take the game-winning shot and missed.
 I’ve failed over and over and over again in my life.
 But I get up and I press on.
 And that is why I succeed.”
 James 3:2 says: “We all stumble in many ways.”
+We are only fallible human beings living in a fallen world.

-1. Everybody gets into a bunker (sand trap, hazard) now and then.
+2. Everybody gets into a bunker (sand trap, hazard) now and then.
 Job 5:7 says: “People are born to have trouble, as surely as sparks rise from a fire.”
-In football, the ball carrier sometimes fumbles, the quarterback sometimes overshoots his receiver, the defenders sometimes miss a tackle.
+In football, the ball carrier sometimes fumbles, or the quarterback overshoots his receiver, or the defenders miss a tackle.
 In sports, the secret is to get up, recover, and get back to playing your best.
-In following Christ, the secret is getting up, by God’s grace and pressing on in trusting and obeying Jesus.
+In following Christ, we need to, by God’s grace, press on in trusting and obeying Jesus.

-1. “Play it as it lies” means you don’t get to change your circumstances.
-Christians must acceptance of what the Lord sends us and submit to His providence, learning contentment along the way.
+3. “Play it as it lies” means you don’t get to change your circumstances.
+Christians must accept what the Lord sends us and submit to His providence, learning contentment along the way.
 Job 1:21 says: “The LORD gave and the LORD has taken away.
 May the name of the LORD be praised.”
 Let’s ask Christ to teach us joyful contentment.
+Paul learned contentment and we can too.

-1. In the real game of life, there are no mulligans (do-overs).
+In real life, there are no mulligans (do-overs).
 Every choice carries consequences, positive or negative, which can shape our career, relationships, and whole life.
-Our decisions and actions matter, big or small, so let’s be mindful of our choices and accept responsibility for the outcomes.
+Our decisions and actions matter, big or small.
+So let’s be mindful of our choices and accept responsibility for the outcomes, not blame others.
 Gal 6:7 says: “Do not be deceived: God cannot be mocked.
 A person reaps what they sow.”
 But praise Jesus for His matchless grace!
 He often gives us second, third, and zillionth chances to love and serve Him again.

 1. The little strokes count the same as big ones.
 Zechariah 4:10 says: “Who despises the day of small things?
 People will rejoice when they see Messiah.”
 Are we content to serve Christ in small ways as we await His return and His approval?
 Sometimes that’s all He assigns us, so He calls us to be faithful in little things.
 That’s a big thing to the Lord.